 We are all familiar with the popular (and unfortunately accurate) criticisms about Christian dogmatism.
 (Scientists can be just as dogmatic by the way.)
 Dogmatism gets a bad name because it is the rigid imposition of belief structures on reality without humility or openness to correction.

-People in evangelical circles stress the value of faith, and that may be why dogmatism is especially an for evangelicals.
+People in evangelical circles stress the value of faith, and that may be why dogmatism is especially an issue for our more fundamentalist brothers.
 For many, faith means dogmatically holding on to a particular belief or way of seeing things, even in the face of evidence to the contrary.
 You might call this blind faith.
 (I think blind faith is over rated, by the way.)

 What Matt did in his deconstruction was to be honest.
 He let go of the dogmas that propped up his faith as he conceived it as a teenager, and his belief system crumbled.
 It didn’t crumble because he “lost his faith” or because of sin, but because it just didn’t make sense anymore.
 It didn’t hold together when he stripped away the artificial structures he constructed to hold it up.